tedpilcher1/Entity-Screening-Engine/README.md

 - Add functionality to find officers
 - Proper Logging
 - Merge officer and shareholder table into single called relationship
+- Create EndpointRequest enum and handle like job, in single place etc

 ## Requirements to run
 - Docker running